ninjayoto/asuswrt-merlin/README-merlin-fork.txt

 - CHANGED: Updated dnsmasq to 2.71
 - CHANGED: Updated minidlna to 1.1.3
 - CHANGED: Updated lzo to 2.08
-* NEW: banner description now reads 'Merlin fork'
+- NEW: banner description now reads 'Merlin fork'
-* NEW: Warning msg on Site Survey with MAC filtering on
+- NEW: Warning msg on Site Survey with MAC filtering on
-* FIXED: Correct 3rd grid line label in traffic monitor
+- NEWFIX: Correct 3rd grid line label in traffic monitor
-* FIXED: Correct IE10 support for selected pages
+- NEWFIX: Correct IE10 support for selected pages
-* NEW: nvram variable to control syslog to jffs copy
+- NEW: nvram variable to control syslog to jffs copy

 374.43_2-01j9527 (13-August-2014)
 - Source:  https://github.com/john9527/asuswrt-merlin : branch 374.43_2-update